 The combination of DC•BLOCK and LP•FILTER provides the near perfect filter for digital audio; bested only by the combination of DC•BLOCK and OPTO•DX which adds optical galvanic isolation and an improved (steeper) cut-off.

 Zero unwanted current flow into a coax DAC and Zero RF noise outside the S/PDIF passband helps you extract the last bit of transparency from your system.
 Refer to the connection drawings below.
+Order two for dual-coax connections.

 |Source Coax to DAC: